Mkhalifa1/Construction-Site-Safety/README.md

 4. If violations are found, save the processed video with detected violations.

 ## Code Description
 1. **Model Loading**: Two models are loaded—one for detecting people and one custom-trained for detecting PPE (helmets, vests).
+   - **Note**: To download the two models, follow [this link](https://drive.google.com/drive/folders/17IdHX8oojlKVKnEA1CujeISzTyqj6atP?usp=sharing) to access them from Google Drive.
 2. **Frame Processing**: The input video is processed frame by frame.
 The first model detects workers, and the second model checks for safety compliance.
 3. **Violation Detection**: If a worker is missing a helmet or vest, bounding boxes are drawn on the frame (blue for no helmet, red for no vest, yellow for both missing).
 4. **Video Output**: If violations are detected, the frames are compiled into a video.
 If no violations are found, no video is saved.